My great-grandfather’s sewing machine, still in use on my dining room table

-When my aunt and uncle visited last fall, I brought out my sewing machine, which used to belong to my great-grandfather, namely my uncle’s (and my mom’s) paternal grandfather.
+When my aunt and uncle visited last fall, I brought out this sewing machine, which used to belong to my great-grandfather, namely my uncle’s (and my mom’s) paternal grandfather.
 He gave it to my mom when she moved to Germany, and she in turn gave it to me when I became interested in sewing in my teens.
-Even though it is a basic Singer machine that only goes back and forth, no fancy zigzag or anything like that, for many years I made almost all my own clothes with it, including a leather coat (it is a heavy duty machine) and my wedding dress.
+It is a basic Singer machine that only goes back and forth.
+No fancy zigzag or anything like that!
+Nevertheless, for many years, I made almost all my own clothes with it, including a leather coat (it is a heavy duty machine) and my wedding dress.

 My mom’s story goes that her grandfather bought that sewing machine in the late 1950s to sew underwear for his wife.